iseeitryireview.blogspot.com

 Prepaid SIM cards - SG

-Prepaid SIM cards in Singapore come in various denominations ranging from S$10 to S$50.
+SIM cards Prepaid SIM cards in Singapore come in various denominations ranging from S$10 to S$50.
 They can be purchased at most convenience stores, Singapore Post and at the Airport.
+Since 2006, Singapore government has made the prepaid SIM registration a mandatory requirement.
+This means the card must be registered under the name of the person who will be using...